NYPL/digpres/docs/ingest/ingest_troubleshoot.md

   Preservica does not accept.
 This is because Preservica uses XML to store and transact metadata, and XML does not accept some characters, including `&`, `<`, `>`, `"`, `'`.

-* Virus detected in the file: Preservica scans for computer virus with ClamAV before ingesting the package.
+* Virus detected in the file: Preservica scans for computer virus with ClamAV, an open source antivirus software, before ingesting the package.
 Therefore, if there is any virus detected in one or more files in one package, the package will not be ingested, and the ingest workflow will be halted.